bptlab/ark_automate/wiki/Github-Workflows.md

 Files:

-- linter client.yml (Lint Client Code Base)
+- linterFrontend.yml (Lint Frontend Code Base)
-- linter server.yml (Lint Server Code Base)
+- linterServer.yml (Lint Server Code Base)

 Runs on:

-- all pushes except to the `Main` branch
+- all pushes except to the `main` branch
-- all PRs except to the `Main` branch
+- all PRs except to the `main` branch

 ## Code Documentation